-Soil Contamination Assessment -

-No analytes were detected above screening limits in 2007 soil samples from SWMUs 48 and 49.
+Soil Contamination Assessment- No analytes were detected above screening limits in 2007 soil samples from SWMUs 48 and 49.
 A detection of TNT above the screening levels during an earlier investigation could not be duplicated in subsequent investigations.
 Analysis of the chemical results from soil samples collected from the site indicate that soil is no longer impacted by the waste burial areas.
-Therefore, soil is not a major concern at SWMUs 49.
-There were some chemical concentrations of concern at SWMU 48 and those soil areas of concern will be removed.
+Therefore, soil is not a major concern at SWMUs 48 and 49.

 Groundwater Contamination Assessment- SWMUs 48 and 49's most recent (2007) groundwater samples indicated that three Volatile Organic Compounds (VOCs) [carbon tetrachloride (CT), tetrachloroethene (PCE), and trichloroethene (TCE)] as well as 11 metals were detected at concentrations exceeding groundwater screening levels.
 The elevated metals are likely due to a high turbidity groundwater sample collected from one well on site.

-Corrective Measures Study -
+Corrective Measures Study